awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/php-hawordpress-tutorial.md

 1. Modify the configuration files in the `.ebextensions` folder with the IDs of your default VPC and subnets, and your public IP address\.

 1. The `.ebextensions/efs-create.config` file creates an EFS file system and mount points in each Availability Zone/subnet in your VPC\.
 Identify your default VPC and subnet IDs in the Amazon VPC console\.
+This can be found in the **Details** of your DB instance from the [Amazon RDS console](https://console.aws.amazon.com/rds/home).

    The `.ebextensions/dev.config` file restricts access to your environment to your IP address to protect it during the WordPress installation process\.
 Replace the placeholder IP address near the top of the file with your public IP address\.